Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Against the Falcons, Callaway has averaged 12.5 receiving yards per game in his two career matchups, 28.0 fewer than his over/under for Sunday's game.
+- Callaway has averaged 12.5 receiving yards per game in his two career matchups against the Falcons, 31.0 fewer than his over/under for Sunday's game.

-- Callaway has caught a touchdown pass versus the Falcons once, but did not have multiple TDs in that game.
+- In two matchups, Callaway has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Falcons.

-- The Falcons have the NFL's 16th-ranked pass defense this season, giving up 245.4 yards per game through the air.
+- The Falcons are conceding 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.

 Recent Performances

-- In last week's outing against the Panthers, Callaway was targeted 10 times, picking up 97 yards on six receptions (averaging 16.2 yards per catch).
+- Against the Panthers last week, Callaway was targeted 10 times and racked up 97 yards on six receptions.

-- Callaway has put up 255 yards during his last three games (85.0 per game), hauling in 16 passes on 24 targets.

 Callaway's New Orleans Teammates